embsec/reference-25/README.md

 # Bundling and Updating Firmware

 1. Enter the firmware directory and `make` the example firmware.
+You will not have to design a firmware for this challenge, teams will be provided with firmwares built by the instructors during the attack phase.
+The `firmware` directory contains an example firmware.

 ```
-cd ./firmware
+cd ../firmware
 make
 ```